For questions about modifications or traffic of policies or procedures, please contact:

 With certain exceptions allowed by the law and listed below, no persons outside the university shall have access to, nor will the institution disclose any information from, a student’s education record without the written consent of the student.
 FERPA permits information to be released from education records without written consent of the student to the following officials and agencies:

-With the exception of alcohol and drug violations, CWU does not release information from student education records to parents without the written consent of students.
+With the exception of alcohol and drug violations, CWU does not release information from student education records to other individuals, such as parents, without the written consent of students.

 FERPA permits the university to release information concerning crimes of violence and non-forcible sex offenses (statutory rape or incest) committed by its students.
 Victims of an alleged crime of violence or non-forcible sex offense may be informed of the final results of university disciplinary hearings concerning the allegation.
 When a student is an alleged perpetrator of crimes of violence or a non-forcible sex offense and the university concludes with respect to that allegation that the student has violated university rules, the university may release to the public the name of the student, the offense committed, and the sanction the university imposes against the student.